CrystallizeAPI/crystallize-gatsby-boilerplate/README.md

-# Gatsby-starter-Crystallize
+# Gatsby-theme-Crystallize

 [![React: latest][0]][1] [![Gatsby: latest][2]][3]

-The starter and theme you need to get a frontend up and running on the [headless ecommerce][8] & GraphQL based [product Information Management][9] service [Crystallize][10].
+The theme you need to get a frontend up and running on the [headless ecommerce][8] & GraphQL based [product Information Management][9] service [Crystallize][10].
 [React/graphql commerce with Gatsby][11].

-This starter with crystallize theme is a great starting point when building [React ecommerce][11] experiences with [frontend performance][12] in focus.
+This  crystallize.com theme is a great starting point when building [React ecommerce][11] experiences with [frontend performance][12] in focus.
 You can have rich ecommerce content with the super structured [PIM][13] engine in Crystallize powering your product catalogue.